Akshaye Khanna

-Akshaye Khanna (born 28 March 1975) is an Indian actor who primarily works in Hindi films.
-Khanna is known for his acting versatility.
+Akshaye Khanna (born 28 March 1975) is an Indian actor who predominantly works in Hindi films.
+Known for his versatility and strong portrayals, Khanna is often regarded as one of the greatest actors in the history of Indian cinema.
 He is a recipient of numerous accolades including two Filmfare Awards.

 Born to actor Vinod Khanna, he made his acting debut with Himalay Putra (1997).
-His next release, J. P. Dutta's war drama Border (1997) emerged as a critical and commercial success, earning him the Filmfare Award for Best Male Debut.
+His next release, J. P. Dutta's war drama Border (1997) emerged as a critical and commercial success, which earned him the Filmfare Award for Best Male Debut.
 Khanna replicated this success with the romance Taal (1999), the comedy-drama Dil Chahta Hai (2001) which won him the Filmfare Award for Best Supporting Actor, the comedies Hungama (2003) and Hulchul (2004), the murder mystery 36 China Town (2006) and the heist comedy Tees Maar Khan (2010).
 He drew critical praise for featuring in the thrillers Humraaz (2002) and Deewangee (2002), the biopic Gandhi, My Father (2007) and the action thrillers Race (2008) and Aakrosh (2010).

-Following a four-year hiatus, Khanna took on supporting roles in the action-comedy Dishoom (2016) and the 2017 thrillers Mom and Ittefaq.
-He earned renewed acclaim for playing a defence lawyer in the legal drama Section 375 (2019), a cop in the crime thriller Drishyam 2 (2022), and Mughal emperor Aurangzeb in the historical action Chhaava (2025), which is his highest-grossing film.
+Following a four-year hiatus, Khanna returned to films with the action-comedy Dishoom (2016) and played an investigating officer in the 2017 thrillers Mom and Ittefaq, receiving further praise for playing a defence lawyer in the legal drama Section 375 (2019) and a cop in the crime thriller Drishyam 2 (2022).
+He then received widespread acclaim in 2025 for his portrayal of Aurangzeb in the historical action film Chhaava and Rehman Dakait in the spy action thriller Dhurandhar, both of which became among the highest grossing Indian films of all time.

 Early life and family

-Khanna was born on 28 March 1975 to actor and politician Vinod Khanna and his wife Geetanjali Talyarkhan.
-Khanna's father, a Punjabi Khatri, was an actor in Hindi cinema who died in 2017, while his mother was born into a Parsi family of lawyers and businessmen; she died in 2018.
+Akshaye Vinod Khanna was born on 28 March 1975 in Mumbai to actor and politician Vinod Khanna and his wife Geetanjali Talyarkhan.
+Khanna's father, a Punjabi Hindu, was an actor in Hindi cinema who died in 2017, while his mother was born into a Parsi family of lawyers and businessmen–she died in 2018.
 Actor Rahul Khanna is his elder brother and cricket commentator Bobby A. F. S. Talyarkhan was his maternal grandfather.

 Khanna attended Bombay International School, Babulnath.
 He then did his 11th & 12th from Lawrence School, Lovedale, Ooty.
 In an interview, he said that he was better at sports than studies.
+He never married.